veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The **Tenants** interface provides methods to interact with tenants, including retrieving tenant details and managing tenant administrators.

 ##### Get a tenant by ID
-To check a tenant by its ID, call the following endpoint with a GET method:
+To check a tenant by its ID, call the following endpoint using the GET method:
 * `/tenants/{tenantId}`

 ##### Check tenants linked to your service
-To get a list of tenants linked to a specific service, call the following endpoint with a GET method:
+To get a list of tenants linked to a specific service, call the following endpoint using the GET method:
 * `/tenants`

 ##### Check admin details for the user by their ID
-To check admin details for the user by their ID, call the following endpoint with a GET method:
+To check admin details for the user by their ID, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/admins/{userId}`

 ##### Get admins of the tenant
-To checl all global and local admins of a tenant, call the following endpoint with a GET method:
+To checl all global and local admins of a tenant, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/admins`

 #### Users
 The **Users** interface provides methods to manage users within a tenant, including retrieving user details, groups, and applications.

 ##### Checka user by their email
-To check a user by their email address, call the following endpoint with a GET method:
+To check a user by their email address, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/users/.email({email})`

 ##### Check user by their ID
-To check a user by their ID, call the following endpoint with a GET method:
+To check a user by their ID, call the following endpoint using the GET method:
 * `/users/{userId}`

 #####  List users in a tenant
-To get a list of users in a tenant with support for OData query parameters,  call the following endpoint with a GET method:
+To get a list of users in a tenant with support for OData query parameters,  call the following endpoint using the GET method:
 * `/tenants/{tenantId}/users`

 ##### Check user details in a tenant
-To check the details of a user in a tenant, call the following endpoint with a GET method:
+To check the details of a user in a tenant, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/users/{userId}`

 ##### Check user's groups
-To check the groups associated with a user, call the following endpoint with a GET method:
+To check the groups associated with a user, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/users/{userId}/groups`

 ##### Check user's applications
-To check the applications associated with a user,call the following endpoint with a GET method:
+To check the applications associated with a user,call the following endpoint using the GET method:
 * `/tenants/{tenantId}/users/{userId}/applications`

 ##### Check tenants to which the user belongs
-To check the tenants a user is a member of, call the following endpoint with a GET method:
+To check the tenants a user is a member of, call the following endpoint using the GET method:
 * `/users/{userId}/tenants`

 ##### Check full user details for a list of user IDs